jordanhenshaw/alva_sorcerer_docs/docs/source/glossary.rst

 **Performance-rated software:** “*If you rely on this software during a live show and it fails you, it’s our fault.
 You have permission from the universe to yell at us.*” No Alva Theaters software is Performance-rated.

-**Safety-rated software:** “The software is reliable and safe enough to directly control systems that can physically hurt humans under predictable circumstances that are not otherwise regulated by the government.”
-No Alva Theaters software is Safety-rated.
+**Safety-rated software:** “*The software is reliable and safe enough to directly control systems that can physically hurt humans under predictable circumstances that are not otherwise regulated by the government.*” No Alva Theaters software is Safety-rated.

 **Alva Theaters core mission:** "*To build magical machines to make people happy.*"